Wilson Professional Credentials

 - Reading professional books (3 credits)

-- Attending conferences or workshops (not on approved provider list)
+- Attending conferences or workshops (not on recognized provider list)

 - Completing college/university courses